vkoskiv/nmc2/README.md

 nmc2 - new backend websocket server for No Man's Canvas

-Dependencies: sqlite3, uuid, gcc with nested function support You can try this, but it's linux so you'll probably have to google it anyway:
+Dependencies: sqlite3, uuid, zlib, gcc with nested function support You can try this, but it's linux so you'll probably have to google it anyway:

-Ubuntu: sudo apt install uuid-dev libsqlite3-dev
+Ubuntu: sudo apt install uuid-dev libsqlite3-dev zlib1g-dev
-Arch: sudo pacman -S sqlite
+Arch: sudo pacman -S sqlite zlib

 To build: make -j4
 To run: bin/nmc2